 Whenever I talk to a contractor about lead generation, no matter what industry they are in, I have a set of questions I ask.
-With fence contractors, I ask “Do you know why people get a fence?”
+With fence contractors, I ask, “Do you know why people get a fence?”

-The silence sometimes is a very long pause.
+The silence sometimes is an endless pause.

 After they answer, I find only 2 out of 5 get the answers right.
 For a fence contractor or a business that offers fencing as a service (think competition if you are a fence only contractor), your buyers buy fencing for 1 of 4 reasons.

 That is the primary reasons they buy fencing.
 You need to incorporate this into your lead generation strategy.

 Think about it.

 How can you use it with the following 13 tips to market your fencing business?